Service Desk Outsourcing: 7 Ways Telcos Can Improve Support Efficiency

 - Low code development: empower your agents to build simple automations of repetitive processes or develop new apps.
 Or create a request for a developer to build a more advanced product – faster and at a lower cost when compared to traditional app development.

-Vodafone, one of ServiceNow CSM customers, managed to increase support team productivity and gained a 25-point increase in reported customer satisfaction post-adoption.
+Vodafone, one of ServiceNow CSM customers, managed to increase support team productivity by 45% and gained a 25-point increase in reported customer satisfaction post-adoption.

 Learn more about Infopulse experience with ServiceNow implementation.

 If you are not ready to invest in ServiceNow just yet, below are several other service desk automation tools worth considering:

 - Atlassian Jira Service Desk – IT service desk and ticketing system.

 - Zoho Ticket Management System – multi-channel help desk, self-service, and advanced process automation.

 - Zendesk – integrated customer support platform with great analytics functionality.

 To support a new cloud-based service desk and digital support channels, telcos will also need to reinvent their IT practices.
 There are several cornerstones to building a stable IT environment for new-gen support operations: